zbabac/VCT/README.md

 ```

 After that, unpack VCT_Linux_mono_binary.zip to directory of your choice.
 I will give example as if you put it in your home dir.
 Use sudo bash if permissions are inadequate.

--Open terminal and go to dir. where VCT_Linux_mono_binary.zip is saved, usually Downloads:
+- Open terminal and go to dir. where VCT_Linux_mono_binary.zip is saved, usually Downloads:
 ```
 cd $HOME/Downloads
 unzip VCT_Linux_mono_binary.zip -d $HOME